Concerns expressed for firefighters in Sedgwick County budget hearing

 While Forshee didn’t specifically request that commissioners raise the starting salaries of employees, she did request the county add a new position called the “911 training facilitator.”

-“Adding another position on your books, where we don’t have people to fill the open positions now, does that really benefit anything,” asked Commissioner David Dennis, district three.
+“Adding another position on your books, where we don’t have people to fill the open positions now, does that really benefit anything,” asked Commissioner David Dennis.

 EMS is also dealing with a worker shortage as it reported 46 job openings, including nine open paramedics positions.